People often snack less on a Keto diet. Why? Because going Keto controls your appetite.

 This partly explains why low-carb diets are effective for weight loss[*].
 When you snack less, you eat fewer calories.

-This doesn’t mean you can’t (or won’t) snack while Keto.
+This doesn’t mean you can’t (or won’t) snack while eating Keto.
 Sure, carby snacks are out.
-But feel free to replace them with low-carb snacks that won’t kick you out of ketosis.
+But feel free to replace them with healthy low-carb snacks that won’t kick you out of ketosis.

 You’ve seen the Keto-friendly products in stores and around the interwebs.
-But did you know that most of these premium snacks can be made at home?
-And if you’re pressed for time, why not just grab an avocado?
+But did you know that many of these premium snacks can be made at home?
+However, if you’re pressed for time there are plenty of healthy options available.

 The truth is, there’s a staggering list of Keto snacks—and we’ll review many of them today.
 First, though, let’s cover some ground rules for snacking on Keto.